 This is another moment in the game, as white continues to improve his position.
 The rook is active, and the king is also active.
 So, the following step is to fix the weakness on a6 by advancing his a-pawn to a5.

 This plan creates a devious threat – a timely Rb7 followed by Rb6 transitioning into a winning endgame.
 Black has to keep alert and make sure he will be able to meet this idea at every moment with …Rc5.

 Finally, white is ready to restrict black’s position some more by advancing his central pawn to e4 and, if black allows it, to e5.
 This didn’t happen in the game, as black played …e5 himself.
 But, after this move the d5 square became available for the rook, giving white new ideas to try and press for a win.

 He eventually managed to do so, after a few mistakes from black, and you can see the full game below:

 We have chosen to show this game because it is a great example of how easily your opponent can make mistakes when you play actively all the time and keep him/her in “check”.

-With correct play, this endgame should have been a dead draw, but, as you can see, even for a top player it is not easy to have to defend for a long time.
+With correct play, this endgame should have been a dead draw.
+But, even for a top player, it is not easy to have to defend for a long time.

 Tiredness kicks in and mistakes can happen.